-In the spirit of giving back to the sport, Terri serves on the Board of Directors for the USHJA and is Chair of the USHJA Horsemanship Quiz Challenge Committee and is a member of the USHJA Emerging Jumper Rider Task Force and the Safety Committee.
+In the spirit of giving back to the sport, Terri serves on the Board of Directors for the USHJA and is Chair of the USHJA Horsemanship Quiz Challenge Committee.
+She is also a member of the USHJA Emerging Jumper Rider Task Force and the Safety Committee.
 She also serves as the UHSJA liaison to the American Horse Council Youth Engagement Task Force.
 Closer to home, she coordinates prizes for the Sandy Gerald USHJA Zone 3 Equitation Championship.
-In 2017, Terri received the President’s Distinguished Service Award for her volunteer work with the USHJA.
+In 2017 and 2019, Terri received the President’s Distinguished Service Award for her volunteer work with the USHJA.

-Terri and her husband, Don, live on the farm their two children, Veronica and Finn.
+Terri and her husband, Don, live on the farm with their two children, Veronica and Finn.

 TERRI YOUNG IN THE PRESS